TomPace101/nanopore_diffusion/notes.md

+__BUG__ inconsistency in locator reduction to path
+See log 2018-12-18.md for more information.

 _TODO_ need to start checking residual values on the solutions For example, evaluate the original PDE as a field function, and then find its maximum (absolute) value.